Showing posts with label music. Show all posts

 We finally arrived at the hotel, were given our room keys, and took our luggage to our room.

-Everyone was exhausted from the long ride, so they took a shower and went to bed.
+Exhausted from the long ride, they showered and went to bed.

 Holiday Inn Express room 310.